SyncDir

 Simple logon script

-Let's take a look at an extremely simple logon script that could be the logon script for a small single office company, just to get the basic understanding.
-The complete prelogon.fsh could look like this:
+Now let's go back to the complete basics of a FastTrack logon script and create an extremely simple logon script from scratch that could actually work as a complete logon script for a small single office company, just to get the basic understanding.
+The complete prelogon.fsh file (the main logon script file on netlogon) could look like this:

 ''==== SHOW WELCOME SCREEN ====